RadoslawBRD/QueryServer/README.md

-Simple server+client with 2way communication
+Simple server+client with 2 way communication with lots of clients possible